LapisLa2uli/Hexopoly/README.md

 # **Hexopoly**

-Hexopoly is a game inspired by Monopoly, increasing in volatility and possibilities!
+Hexopoly is a game inspired by Monopoly, increasing in versatility and possibilities!

 ## Idea